Philiphao-Bluebolt/Obsidian-Technology-Note/~🎓~ 课程学习 Courses/NTU/EE6427 - 🎞 Video Signal Processing/📜 Notes/Part 3 - Video Compression.md

  + Standard - MPEG-2

 Scalable Coding brings great flexibility to the video compression process by dividing the process into different layers.
+The base layer and enhencement layer can be independently encoded and transmitted.

 + Base layer - Low quality
 + Enhencement layer - Improved quality

 ### Object-Based Coding